ericberman/MyFlightbookWeb/README.md

  * TwitterAccessID - oAuth ID for Twitter (obsolete)
  * TwitterClientSecret - Secret for Twitter (Obsolete)
  * UseAWSS3 - Set to "yes" to migrate images to S3.
 Best to leave this "no" for local debugging
+ * UseOOF - set to "yes" to auto-respond to contact-me requests with an out-of-office message.
  * UserAccessEncryptorKey - Used to share flights
  * UserPasswordHashKey - Hash key used when storing hashed passwords in the database
- * WebAccessEncryptorKey - key to encrypt/decrypt authorizations on the web service
+ * WebAccessEncryptorKey - key to encrypt/decrypt authorizations on the web service The following are for directories where images/pdfs/videos are stored:
+ * AircraftPixDir - app-relative (e.g., "~/...") path for aircraft pictures.
+ * FlightsPixDir - app-relative (e.g., "~/...") path for flight pictures.
+ * BasicMedDir - app-relative (e.g., "~/...") path for basicmed pictures.
+ * TelemetryDir - app-relative (e.g., "~/...") path for telemetry.
+ * EndorsementsPixDir - app-relative (e.g., "~/...") path for endorsement pictures.
+ * OfflineEndorsementsPixDir - app-relative (e.g., "~/...") path for offline endorsements.

  ### Additional items
 * Install [WKHtmlToPdf](http://wkhtmltopdf.org/) to create PDFs.
 Download link is [here](https://github.com/wkhtmltopdf/packaging/releases/download/0.12.6-1/wkhtmltox-0.12.6-1.msvc2015-win64.exe)